 Alpine Touring, Uphill Ski Travel & Skinning Policy

 Be alert for other skiers and resort equipment at all times.
 Be aware of limited sight lines and opposing traffic.
-Make yourself as visible as possible and wear bright clothing.
+Make yourself as visible as possible to downhill traffic.
+Dogs are not allowed.

 Check the Big Sky Resort website and conditions report for information before alpine touring.
 If you are unsure of your route, do not proceed and contact Big Sky Resort for more information.

 Hiking & skinning access is accessible from the top of the Dakota Lift to the Yeti Traverse on the south side of Lone Peak.
 A bootpack, and when possible, a skin track, will be open on the looker’s left of Liberty Bowl.
 Enter through the gate at the top of Dakota.
 The route ends at the Yeti Traverse, with an area to transition to downhill gear.
 The bootpack will be open when weather and conditions permit; check the Trail Status page for daily information.
 The bootpack closes with the Dakota lift.
 Hikers and skinners must start uphill travel by 2:45 p.m.
 Must have a valid pass or lift ticket media, but a pass with Tram access is not required.

 Hangmans Early Morning Uphill Access

 Uphill access is permitted on Hangmans on Andesite Mountain from 6 a.m. - 8 a.m., when weather and conditions permit.
 Check the Trail Status page for daily information.
 Skiers and riders will start in the base area and can skin up using the entire width of Hangman’s trail to properly distance.
 The only downhill route is on Hangmans.
 At 8 a.m., guests must stop travel, regardless of location, and transition to downhill travel.